-The products at issue in this ruling are certain MFPs manufactured by Ricoh, consisting of the Ricoh Aficio SP 5200SG (base model), the SP 5210SFG (incorporating a fax machine), and the SP 5210SRG (incorporating a finisher unit for stacking and stapling).
-All three MFP models have monochrome copying, printing, and scanning functions, and one model, the SP 5210SFG, has an additional facsimile function.
-Ricoh intends to import the components and subassemblies of the MFPs from China and the Philippines for manufacture in the U.S. and subsequent sale to U.S. government agencies.
+The products at issue in this ruling are certain monochrome laser printers manufactured by Ricoh, consisting of the Ricoh Aficio SP 5200DNG and SP 5210DNG.
+Ricoh intends to import the components and subassemblies of the printers from China and the Philippines for manufacture in the U.S. and subsequent sale to U.S. government agencies.

-Ricoh states that it developed the SP5200series MFPs in Japan, and that the entire engineering, development, design and artwork processes for the MFPs took place in Japan.
-The project team consisted of approximately 50 engineers, who were all based in Japan and worked for Ricoh's parent company, Ricoh Company, Ltd. At the initial stage of the MFP production process, individual parts are assembled into various assemblages of parts called subassemblies.
+Ricoh states that it developed the SP52000-series printers in Japan, and that the entire engineering, development, design and artwork processes for the printers took place in Japan.
+The project team consisted of approximately 40 engineers, who were all based in Japan and worked for Ricoh's parent company, Ricoh Company, Ltd. At the initial stage of the printers production process, individual parts are assembled into various assemblages of parts called subassemblies.
 The manufacture of subassemblies takes place in multiple countries, including the United States, China, and the Philippines.
-The subassembly units incorporated in Ricoh's SP5200-series include the following:
+The subassembly units incorporated in Ricoh's printers include the following:

-- Automatic Reverse Document Feeder Unit (ARDF unit): the ARDF unit has a 50 sheet capacity, and its main task is to feed paper, sheet by sheet, to the next scanning process.
-The ARDF unit is assembled in China. - Scanning Unit: performs the task of converting the original images into digital signals.
-It is assembled in China. - Duplex Unit: enables double-sided copying and printing.
-It is assembled in China. - Fusing Unit: contains a fusing roller and a pressure roller, which are both manufactured in Korea, and a heater manufactured in Japan.
+• Duplex Unit: enables double-sided copying and printing.
+It is assembled in China.

+• Fusing Unit: contains a fusing roller and a pressure roller, which are both manufactured in Korea, and a heater manufactured in Japan.
 The main task of the Fusing unit is to permanently affix the toner on the paper by applying heat and pressure to the toner powder.
-The Fusing unit is assembled in China. - Laser Unit: receives the image from the Scanning unit and copies the image onto the organic photo conductor (OPC) drum.
+The Fusing unit is assembled in China.

+• Laser Unit: receives the image from the Scanning unit and copies the image onto the organic photo conductor (OPC) drum.
 The Laser unit is assembled in China.
-The two key components of the Laser unit, the laser diode unit and two lenses, are manufactured in Japan. - All in One Unit (AIO): is assembled in China and contains the toner powder manufactured in Japan using a formula developed by Ricoh Company, Ltd. - Base Engine and Image Control unit (BICU): controls the mechanical function of the MFP and is, in turn, controlled by the Controller unit.
+The two key components of the Laser unit, the laser diode unit and two lenses, are manufactured in Japan.

+• All in One Unit (AIO): is assembled in China and contains the toner powder manufactured in Japan using a formula developed by Ricoh Company, Ltd.

+• Engine Board (EGB): controls all printer engine functions both directly and through other control boards.
 It is assembled in China.

-- Power Supply Unit (PSU): provides the DC power to the system and AC power to the fusing.
-It is assembled in China. - Fax Unit: is either a standard or optional item depending on the model type of the SP5200-series MFP.
-It is assembled in China. - Hard Disk Drive (HDD): is either a standard or optional item depending on the model type of the SP5200-series MFP.
-Ricoh purchases HDDs made in the Philippines from another company. - Operation Panel: acts as the interface between the user and MFP and is assembled in China.
+• Power Supply Unit (PSU): provides the DC power to the system and AC power to the fusing.
+It is assembled in China.

+• Hard Disk Drive (HDD): is either a standard or optional item depending on the model type of printer.
+Ricoh purchases HDDs made in the Philippines from another company.

-Ricoh states that the above subassemblies are assembled in China to construct the incomplete and non-functional printer engine.
-The incomplete engine includes the automatic document feeder, scanning unit, duplex unit, fusing unit, laser unit, AIO, BICU, PSU and other paper tray and mechanical parts to move paper throughout the MFP.
+• Operation Panel: acts as the interface between the user and printer and is assembled in China.
+Ricoh states that the above subassemblies are assembled in China to construct the incomplete and nonfunctional printer engine.
+The incomplete engine includes the duplex unit, fusing unit, laser unit, AIO, EGB, PSU and other paper tray and mechanical parts to move paper throughout the printer.
 Ricoh asserts that the assembly of the incomplete and non-functional printer engine does not require sophisticated skills or expensive machinery.

 The next stage of the production process is the Controller unit subassembly.
-Ricoh states that in a completed MFP, the Controller unit functions as the electronic "brain" of the MFP and controls its functions.
+Ricoh states that in a completed printer, the Controller unit functions as the electronic "brain" of the printer and controls its functions.
 Ricoh states that it has invested significant amounts for R&D in Japan to develop the Controller unit, as well as millions of dollars in Ricoh's factory in Tustin, California for the machinery to manufacture different types of Controller units.
 Ricoh considers the manufacturing of the Controller unit, including the printed circuit board (PCB) and programming of the firmware (the fixed internal programs that control electronic devices), to be extremely complex, and necessitating highly skilled labor to perform optical inspections, soldering, functional testing and circuit testing.